 Eligibility for fringe benefits during any modification in service shall be determined in accordance with the University Personnel Policy and Procedure for each fringe benefit.

-Extending the Probationary Period
+Suspending the Probationary Period

-The faculty member’s assumption of the primary care-giving responsibility offered as a justification for extending the probationary period should have occurred within one year prior to the date of the request, and the request must be made before the tenure review process begins.
+The faculty member’s assumption of the primary care-giving responsibility offered as a justification for suspending the probationary period should have occurred within one year prior to the date of the request, and the request must be made before the tenure review process begins.
 The vice provost for faculty affairs may waive these time requirements for what he/she deems to be good cause shown in a written statement of the faculty member.